boostorg/website-v2/README.md

 - Entire site requires a login
 - The login page is unstyled, to hide the new design from the public

 The implementation for this login requirement can be found in the `core/middleware.py` file as the `LoginRequiredMiddleware` class.

-To enable tests to pass with this login requirement, we have added a fixture called `logged_in_tp` in the `conftest.py` file.
-This fixture creates a logged-in `django-test-plus` client.
+To enable tests to pass with this login requirement, we have added a fixture called `tp` in the `conftest.py` file.
+This fixture overrides the default django-test-plus `tp` fixtures with a logged-in `django-test-plus` client.

 To reverse these changes and make the site open to the public (except for views which are marked as login required in their respective `views.py` files) **and** re-style the login page, follow these steps:

-1. Remove `templates/accounts/login.html` (the unstyled page) and rename `templates/accoounts/login_real.html` back to `templates/account/login.html` (the styled login page that includes the social logins)
+1. Remove the unstyled `<html>` block from `templates/account/login.html` and comment back in the "real" login screen.
 2. Disable the `LoginRequiredMiddleware` by removing it from the `MIDDLEWARE` list in the `settings.py` file.
+(You can also delete that middleware class entirely at this point.)
-3. Remove the `logged_in_tp` fixture from the `conftest.py` file.
+3. Remove the `tp` fixture from the `conftest.py` file.
-4. In all tests, replace any mentions of `logged_in_tp` with the original `tp` to revert to the previous test setup.

 ## Production Environment Considerations